AlexDocking/Eco-Mods/README.md

 ﻿# Replacement Interactions - Modding tool
-Replace interaction methods in partial classes without an override.cs file.
-Add, remove or modify interaction attributes for any existing interaction method.
+Replace interaction methods and attributes without using override.cs files, and replace *some* RPCs (server data queried by the client) from outside the class.
+Also add, remove or modify interaction attributes for any existing interaction method.

 <u>*This is a tool for modders and does nothing by itself*</u>

 ### What's the motivation behind it?
 Several mods override the same files to edit the interaction implementations or change the interaction parameters.
 Naturally they are not only incompatible with each other without the end user manually combining files, but also with any other modifications to unrelated sections of the file.
 By moving changes to interactions out of the override file it leaves the override file free for those other changes which cannot be done any other way.

+There are also some limited use cases for changing what data is sent to back to the client which otherwise could not be done without modifying the server's source code.
 ## Usage:
 ### Replace an interaction method
 If you want to make changes to an interaction method in a partial class you can do so without overriding the file, therefore making your mod more compatible with other mods.